karimosman89/RAG_QA_System/RAG_Benchmark.md

 ### 2.1.
 Component Explanation

 - **RAGaaS Controller**:
   This is the central API gateway and orchestrator of the RAGaaS platform.
-It exposes endpoints for managing applications, collections, documents, and handling inference requests.
+It exposes endpoints for managing applications, collections, documents, handling inference requests, and benchmarking.
 It coordinates interactions with other microservices to fulfill user requests.
-The config_controller.yml file lists the routers for various functionalities handled by the controller, including applications, collections, documents, inference, and benchmarking.

    - **Applications Management:** Allows registering new applications in RAGaaS.
    - **Collections Management:** Enables operations such as getting, creating, and deleting collections associated with a specific application.